The undetectable=untransmissible (U=U) campaign is a popular, wide-spread and fantastic message for all people living with HIV!

 Another question that arises is how high above 200 copies/mL remains ‘safe’?
 We don’t have any research to accurately give us a conclusive answer.

 This is a conversation to have with our HIV clinicians and discuss results while asking for answers from our doctors and HIV specialists.
 The clear and undeniable message is that treatment as prevention (TasP) works.
-PLHIV who maintain viral suppression (below 200 copies/mL), by taking their treatment, antiretroviral medications, as prescribed are at zero risk of passing on HIV to their sexual partners.
+People living with HIV who maintain viral suppression (below 200 copies/mL), by taking their treatment, antiretroviral medications, as prescribed are at zero risk of passing on HIV to their sexual partners.

 If you want support to explore what the U=U message means for you, call Positive Life on (02) 9206-2177 or 1800 245 677 (freecall) or email firstname.lastname@example.org